 3.6.
 Technological solutions that respect the privacy

-At the orders of new equipment for the system and, as far as possible, CCAT SG will use the optimal technological solutions, which will meet the standards and the level of the latest available technologies.
+At the orders of new equipment for the system and, as far as possible, CCAT will use the optimal technological solutions, which will meet the standards and the level of the latest available technologies.

 4. The areas under supervision